-Apple and Nokia settle patent dispute, Apple to pay ongoing feesAlex Wagner - Senior News Editor
+Apple and Nokia settle patent dispute, Apple to pay ongoing feesAlex Wagner - Deputy Managing Editor, News Desk

 And just like that, a patent battle between Apple and Nokia that's been going on for years has come to an end.
 Nokia announced in the dead of the night that it and Apple have entered into a patent license agreement that'll see the former paying the latter a one-time payment as well as ongoing royalties that are to be paid for the remainder of the agreement.
 Exactly how much Apple will be paying wasn't disclosed, but you can imagine that it's probably not cheap.
 The tiff between the two companies originally kicked off in 2009 when Nokia sued Apple over patents alleged infringed on by the iPhone, including wireless data, encryption, and app stores present on a device.

 Although these legal bouts between two major companies can sometimes be entertaining, it's always good to see them come to a mutual agreement and end things on a good note.
 Plus, I'm sure Nokia is pretty pleased with the fact that it'll be getting ongoing payments from Apple for the remainder of the agreement.
 You can check out the full press release from the folks in Espoo below.